http://www.miami.edu/sonhs

 The MSN degree is designed for professional nurses holding a Bachelor of Science in Nursing (BSN) degree.
 Registered nurses with baccalaureate degrees in other fields are also eligible to apply for admission.
 The following specialty tracks available in the SONHS focus on selected areas of advanced practice nursing and nursing education:

-Degree requirements may be completed in three semesters of full-time study or five semester of part-time study.
+Degree requirements may be completed in three semesters of full-time study or five semesters of part-time study.

-Post-Graduate Certificate options are available in each of the following areas to students who possess a MSN degree and who wish to focus on selected areas of advanced practice nursing and nursing education:
+Post-Master's Certificate options are available in each of the following areas to students who possess an MSN degree and who wish to focus on selected areas of advanced practice nursing and nursing education:

 All students are required to complete core courses for their selected area of study and may be required to take additional courses at the graduate level based on their gap analysis.